apache/mxnet/docs/tutorials/vision/cnn_visualization.md

 ## Loading pretrained weights

-We’ll use pre-trained weights (trained on ImageNet) from model zoo instead of training the model from scratch.
+We'll use pre-trained weights (trained on ImageNet) from model zoo instead of training the model from scratch.

 ```python
 vgg_spec = {11: ([1, 1, 2, 2, 2], [64, 128, 256, 512, 512]),